 Share success stories about your clients and programs.
 Bring volunteers up-to-date on progress toward your organization's goals.
 Let them see your work in action through tours, presentations on the issues by your experts, and by inviting them to provide suggestions about how your work can be done even better.

 Volunteering is a great way for many people to socialize, so provide the opportunity to do so.
 Become a matchmaker for friend-making.
 If you think a couple of volunteers would get along famously, provide that opportunity by assigning them to do a particular job together.

 Keep in mind that younger volunteers especially enjoy volunteering as a group, particularly with their workgroups.
 Actively seek out companies that provide employee volunteer programs and plan opportunities that work well for them.

 Volunteers Want to Learn Something New

 Anyone who is willing to volunteer for an organization is likely to have a healthy curiosity and willingness to try new things.
 Indeed, many volunteers get involved with causes just so they can learn new skills or about interesting topics and issues.

 Provide that opportunity.
-Turning your volunteer job into a mini educational experience will be highly valued by potential volunteers, and will likely result in some great referrals as your volunteers tell others about what a great experience they are having.
+Turning your volunteer job into a mini educational experience will be highly valued by potential volunteers, and will likely result in some great referrals as your volunteers tell others about what a great experience they had working with you.